s21violette/Calculator-App/README.md

 # SmartCalc

-Creating a Calculator with implementation of Dijkstra's algorithm by Reverse Polish Notation.
+Creating a Calculator with implementation of Dijkstra's algorithm by Reverse Polish Notation on C++.
 GUI was created by QT Creator